www.BillSmithBooks.com BillSmithBooks.com

 And then I skip on ahead to finish the section, knowing that I've told myself what's supposed to go there eventually.

 See?
-Wasn't that a lot easier than hitting a wall and spending hours stewing over something which invariably turns out to be pretty trivial?
+Wasn't that a lot easier than wasting hours stewing over something that you can just go back and fix later?
 Now, go ahead and finish the other sections.
 That problem spot will be perculating in your subconscious while you move on to something else.
 When you least expect it, the solution will come to you in a "Eureka!" moment.
-Once you've reasoned it out, you can come back to this section to finish it off.
+Once you've figured it out, you can go back to that troublesome section to finish it off.

-The Xs: When I write a first draft, rather than stopping every few lines to stew over a new character or place name, I just put in X1, X2, etc. and keep a master list of "The Xs." (e.g. x24 might be the main character's home planet.)
+The Xs: When I write a first draft, rather than stopping every few lines to agonize over a new character or place name, I just put in X1, X2, etc. and keep a master list of "The Xs."
+(For example, x1 might be the main character, x2 might be his homeworld, x3 might be the name of his pet drannet, and so forth.)

-At some point -- normally after the first draft is done -- I go back and select these names and then just do a simple "search and replace."
+At some point -- normally after the first draft is done -- I go back and come up with names for "The Xs" and then just do a "search and replace" in my word processor.

-Often, actually having a name for character X4 will inspire a lot more detail, which I can just add in later drafts -- but by using x1, x2, etc., my first draft writing can plow ahead at full speed instead of constantly hitting speed bumps because I feel I have to stop to name everything along the way.
+Often, actually having a name for a character or place will inspire a lot more detail, which I can just add in later drafts -- but by using x1, x2, etc., my first draft writing can plow ahead at full speed instead of constantly hitting speed bumps to stop and name everything along the way.

 What are your greatest creative inspirations?